 This printer is fantastic for screen printing, collage, mixed media applications, and much more.
 Even though it only has one input tray, it can process a wide range of media types, including heavier card stocks.
-If you’re into creating photo projects like calendars and albums, Epson includes software that allows you to organize and print those projects quickly.
+If you’re into creating photo projects like calendars and albums, Epson includes software that allows you to quickly organize and print those projects.

 Award: BEST FOR PICTURES

 WHY WE LIKE IT: Take a picture, and it will most definitely last longer when you print it out on this Canon machine designed specifically for 4 x 6-inch photos.
 Excellent connectivity options make it easy to print from your smartphone.

 This Canon printer is fantastic for digital photographers who want to produce prints quickly and easily.
 You can print from nearly anything — your wireless device, the cloud, a USB stick, and even a memory card.
 The built-in LCD screen is useful when you’re printing directly from a memory card or sending a job over from a device.
 It allows you to preview the print first and even make simple edits.